A sink describes an external system you want Materialize to write data to, and provides details about how to encode that data.

-Materialize bundles native sink connectors for the following external systems:
+Materialize bundles native connectors that allow writing data to the following external systems:

 For details on the syntax, supported formats and features of each connector,

 Some sinks require relatively few resources to handle data ingestion, while others are high traffic and require hefty resource allocations.
 The cluster in which you place a sink determines the amount of CPU and memory available to the sink.